ebi-pf-team/interproscan-docs/docs/ConvertMode.rst

-InterProScan 5's CONVERT mode allows you to reformat an existing InterProScan XML result file into any other possible output format (TSV, GFF3, SVG and HTML).
+InterProScan 5's CONVERT mode allows you to reformat an existing InterProScan XML result file into any other possible output format (TSV, GFF3, JSON).
 For compatibility reasons you can also convert XML results into InterProScan 4.8 raw format (RAW).
 This will give our users enough time to migrate their pipeline to InterProScan 5.